 Giving real estate to our organization requires some extra steps of which you should be aware.
 These steps include the following:

-Lisa Jones owns several buildings in her hometown.
-While they have been a good investment for her over the years, she's ready to stop being a landlord.
-Her properties have grown substantially in value, so she's concerned that she will have a big capital gains tax bill to worry about if she sells them.
-She would also like to show her dedication to College of Saint Elizabeth by making a major gift.
+Juan Perez owns several buildings in his hometown.
+While they have been a good investment for him over the years, he's ready to stop being a landlord.
+His properties have grown substantially in value, so he's concerned that he will have a big capital gains tax bill to worry about if he sells them.
+He would also like to show his dedication to College of Saint Elizabeth by making a major gift.

 One of Juan's buildings is appraised for $300,000.
 He purchased it for $45,000.
 Juan proposes that he donate it to us which will eliminate his concern over capital gains tax.
 After performing our own review of the property, we confirm that the appraised value is accurate and that we have no environmental or financial concerns regarding Juan's property.